Aardvark Firefox Extension

 I Isolate Delete everything surrounding the selected element

-B Black on white Set the element (and all contained elements) to be black text on white background
+B Black on white Set the element (and all contained elements) to be black text on white background, for readability

 C Colorize Sets the element's background to a random color